-A question I’ve been getting more and more is whether is it okay to combine breast milk from different days.
+A question I’ve been getting more and more is whether it is okay to combine breast milk from different days.
 Here’s some background on where that question is coming from, and what different sources tell us.

 I read this article, and it says that you can’t combine breast milk from different days?
 Is this true?
 Why would this be?